Rewalsar, India: Geography

 Rewalsar is located at an altitude of 1360 m above sea level.
 It is connected to Mandi by a motorable road and is about 25 km from Mandi.
 Lying in the Southern Himalayan belt, winters in Rewalsar can be freezing, while summers are generally pleasant.

 Religion

 Rewalsar is sacred to adherents of three major Dharma religions - Hinduism, Buddhism and Sikhism.

 Hinduism

-Seven lakes associated with the Pandavas of Mahabharata are located above Rewalsar.
+Seven lakes associated with the Pandavas of Mahabharata are located above Rewalsar(sarkidhar).
 Also associated with Rewalsar are the legends of Lord Shiva and Lomas Rishi.
 There is also a famous Krishna temple in the town.

 The Hindu history of Rewalsar is found in Skanda Purana.
 A Hindu sage named Lomas was searching for place to worship.
-He traveled and climbed the top of Drona mountain, from the top of mountain he saw a lake surrounded by trees, flowers and birds.
+He traveled and climbed the top of Drona mountain, from the top saw a lake surrounded by trees, flowers and birds.
 He decided to meditate at the bank of the lake, written as Hridayeshwar in Skanda Purana.
 He meditated here, and Lord Shiva and Goddesses Parvati blessed him by imparting the secrets of this place where all the Devas and Ganas are in the form of flowers, and trees.